bitsbeyond/homepage-config-editor/README.md

 This editor runs as a separate Docker container alongside your Homepage instance, interacting with the configuration files through a shared volume.

+## Vibe code project

+This project was autonomously built in VSCode by 'Roo', leveraging Google Gemini Pro 2.5.
+Testing and validation was fully done by humans.

 ## Features

 *   **Intuitive Configuration Management:**